roccivic/glob-rewriter/README.md

 Replaces a mandatory placeholder in the target expression with the provided value.
 The mandatory placeholder is ```<LOCALE>```.

-Depends on a patched version of glob-to-regexp module, until [https://github.com/fitzgen/glob-to-regexp/pull/11](https://github.com/fitzgen/glob-to-regexp/pull/11) is merged.
+Depends on a specific version of glob-to-regexp module, until the fix from [https://github.com/fitzgen/glob-to-regexp/pull/11](https://github.com/fitzgen/glob-to-regexp/pull/11) is released.

 ## Installation